 That can save you plenty of money during Thanksgiving.
 However, if you have some room in your budget and a big freezer, pick up a few extra turkeys at a discount — no one ever said turkey is only for Thanksgiving dinner.
 Many stores limit one turkey per family, and it’s hard for smaller families to spend enough to get multiple discounted turkeys.
 So call in reinforcements here.
 If you have family members who won’t need a turkey this year, ask them to take advantage of the offer for you.

 Frozen turkeys are also less expensive than fresh ones.
 Just give yourself plenty of time to thaw them before cooking.
 Frozen turkeys need 24 hours in the refrigerator for every 4 to 5 pounds of meat.

-Another option is not buying a turkey at all.
-This might save you money if you’re having a small dinner with just a few guests.
-Cooking Cornish hens or roasting a chicken might be less expensive than – and just as delicious as – a turkey.
+Another option is not buying a turkey at all, which can save you money if you’re having a small dinner with just a few guests.
+Cooking Cornish hens or roasting a chicken is often less expensive than a turkey but just as delicious.

 Generic brands of foods like frozen vegetables, canned beans and vegetables, and baking supplies are often just as good as other brands, and your guests will never know the difference anyway.

 However, there are some things you shouldn’t buy generic, often because the flavor is well below what you’d get in a name-brand product.
 Some of these foods include: